dshayan/pandan-landing/README.md

 # Pandan Landing Page

-A modern, responsive landing page for Pandan, a Telegram-based platform that anonymously connects users with specialists.
+A modern, responsive landing page for Pandan, a Telegram-based platform that anonymously connects users with experts.